mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

  + Maintains a hierarchical 3D scene graph consisting of parent and child nodes
  + Creates images & text
  + Provides Layers to aid in 2D UI layout
- + Automatic background loading of resources ( images / text / meshes )
+ + Automatic background loading of resources
  + Easy to use Animation framework which hides the complexity of the underlying 3D Math.
  + Provides keyboard / touch / mouse handling